Test Your Body pH Levels in 7 Simple Steps

 The first thing you need to do is obtain pH test strips.
 They’re usually available at health food stores or pharmacies.
 You may also be able to find them in the science section of an education supply store.
 If all else fails, you can find them online.
 They are usually a yellow paper tape or white plastic strips.
 These can be used to test the pH of your urine.

-Step 2 – Prepare For the Test
+Step 2 – Prepare For The Test

 Get your test strip ready.
 Take out one a pH strip from the packet.
 If you have the paper tape, tear off a 50-75mm piece.